agnesbn/VIS_assignment2/README.md

 ### MNIST_784
 All models scores much higher when trained on the MNIST_784 data.
 Again, the **TensorFlow** model was just above the other two with *93% accuracy*, but the other two followed close after with *91% accuracy* for **NumPy** and *90%* for the **logistic regression** model.
 As the data is much more simple (white handwritten digits on a black background), it seems to need a much simpler model to do accurate classification.

+Notably, the logistic regression model did not perform a lot worse than the two neural network models in either case.
+This may have to do with the simplicity of the neural network models used here.
+Adding more hidden layers as well as convolutional layers would improve the performance of the model.